Information about how COVID-19 test results are reported, why they are sometimes uncertain, and what they can and cannot tell us.

 COVID-19 test results are reported as positive or negative.
 If the test result is:

-- positive - the virus (its genes) was detected in the sample
+- positive - the virus was detected in the sample

 - negative - the virus was not detected in the sample.

-Sometimes the test result might be reported as a ‘weak positive’, which means a very small amount of virus is in the sample.
-This could mean the person was tested towards the end of the illness when the level of virus in their body was low.
+Sometimes the test result might be reported as a ‘weak positive’, which means a very small amount of virus was detected in the sample.
+This could mean the person was tested towards the beginning or end of the illness when the level of virus in their body was low.

-The viral test for COVID-19 is accurate when taken in ideal conditions.
-A recent laboratory study found that different COVID-19 testing kits correctly detected COVID-19 in samples more than 95% (and frequently 100%) of the time.
+A PCR test for COVID-19 is highly accurate when taken in ideal conditions.
+A laboratory study reported in 2020 found that different COVID-19 testing kits correctly detected SARS-CoV-2 (the virus that causes COVID-19) in samples more than 95% (and frequently 100%) of the time.
 When tests were done on samples without the virus, the tests correctly gave a negative result 96% of the time.

-But it is important to remember that tests don’t work as well in the real world.
-No viral test is 100% accurate.
-In real-world use, the viral test for COVID-19 is not 100% ‘sensitive’ (meaning able to correctly identify people with the disease all of the time).
-This means that if 100 people who have the disease are tested – some will have a negative result (i.e. a false negative result).
+But it is important to remember that PCR tests don’t work as well in the real world.
+No test is 100% accurate.
+There is a very small chance with a PCR test that someone may have a negative result even though they are infected (i.e. a false negative result).

 Reasons for a false negative test result could be because: